GroWell

 Patients generally have several categories of options:

-Each option has its own benefits, risks, and commitment level.
+Each option carries its own benefits, risks, costs, and time commitment — which is why personalised guidance from a physician is essential.

 3. Are medications always necessary?

 Not always.
 Medications can be effective for some patients, but they aren’t right for everyone due to side effects, medical history, or personal preference.
-Many patients specifically ask for non-drug alternatives, which is where red light therapy becomes an appealing option.
+Medications like finasteride, for example, can cause side effects some patients are not comfortable with.
+Many seek non-drug alternatives, which is where red light therapy becomes an appealing option.

 4. Where does red light therapy fit into the treatment landscape?

 Red light therapy is a clinically proven, non-invasive option that can be used on its own or alongside other treatments.
-It works by stimulating hair follicles at the cellular level, improving circulation and encouraging follicles to remain in — or return to — the growth phase.
+It works by photobiomodulation – stimulating hair follicles at the cellular level through specific red and near-infrared wavelengths, improving circulation and encouraging follicles to remain in — or return to — the growth phase.

 5. Is red light therapy actually backed by science?